Ann Widdecombe: Media work and appearances

 In 2002 she took part in the ITV programme Celebrity Fit Club.
 Also in 2002 she took part in a Louis Theroux television documentary, depicting her life, both in and out of politics.
 In March 2004 she briefly became The Guardian newspaper's agony aunt, introduced with an Emma Brockes interview.
 In 2005 BBC Two showed six episodes of The Widdecombe Project, an agony aunt television programme.
-In 2005, she appeared in a new series of Celebrity Fit Club, but this time as a panel member dispensing wisdom and advice to the celebrities taking part.
+In 2005, she appeared in a new series of Celebrity Fit Club, this time as an agony aunt.
 Also in 2005, she presented the show Ann Widdecombe to the Rescue in which she acted as an agony aunt, dispensing advice to disputing families, couples, and others across the UK.
-In 2005, she also appeared in a discussion programme on Five to discuss who had been England's greatest monarch since the Norman Conquest; her choice of monarch was Charles II.
+In 2005, she appeared in a discussion programme on Five to discuss who had been England's greatest monarch since the Norman Conquest; her choice of monarch was Charles II.

 She was the guest host of news quiz Have I Got News for You twice, in 2006 and 2007.
 Her first appearance as guest host, in 2006, was widely regarded as a success.
-Following her second appearance, Widdecombe vowed she would never appear on the show again because of comments made by panellist Jimmy Carr.
-She wrote, "His idea of wit is a barrage of filth and the sort of humour most men grow out of in their teens....
-[T]here's no amount of money for which I would go through those two recording hours again.
-At one stage I nearly walked out."
-She did, however, stand by her appraisal of regular panellists Ian Hislop and Paul Merton, whom she has called "the fastest wits in showbusiness".
+Following her second appearance, Widdecombe said she would never appear on the show again because of comments made by panellist Jimmy Carr which she considered filth, though she called regular panellists Ian Hislop and Paul Merton "the fastest wits in showbusiness".
 Merton later revealed that he thought Widdecombe had been "the worst ever presenter" of the show, particularly on her second appearance where Merton claimed she "thought she was Victoria Wood".

 In 2007 she awarded the University Challenge trophy to the winners.
 In the same year, she appeared in "The Sound of Drums", the 12th episode of the third series of the science-fiction drama Doctor Who, endorsing the Master's Prime Minister campaign.
-Since 2007 Widdecombe has fronted a television series called Ann Widdecombe Versus, on ITV1, in which she speaks to various people about things related to her as an MP, with an emphasis on confronting those responsible for problems she wished to tackle.
-On 15 August 2007 she talked about prostitution, the next week about benefits and the week after that about truancy.
+In 2007 and 2008 Widdecombe fronted a television series called Ann Widdecombe Versus, on ITV1, in which she spoke to various people about things related to her as an MP, with an emphasis on confronting those responsible for problems she wished to tackle.
+In 2007 she talked about prostitution, social benefits, and truancy.
 A fourth episode was screened on 18 September 2008 in which she travelled around London and Birmingham talking to girl gangs.